davidcameron/windfall/README.md

 All the inheritance also gives us a default URL structure.
 Let's check it out.

-The URL for our iPhone 5 review: <code>/blog/review/iphone-5</code>
+The URL for our iPhone 5 review: ``/blog/review/iphone-5``

-The URL gets constructed by hopping up the inheritance chain, prepending the 'name' attribute of each parent unless a 'slug' is defined (this makes the URL root <code>/blog</code> instead of <code>/post</code>).
+The URL gets constructed by hopping up the inheritance chain, prepending the 'name' attribute of each parent unless a 'slug' is defined (this makes the URL root ``/blog`` instead of ``/post``).
 You can actually have more than one post with the name "iphone-5", as long as they each have a unique direct parent.
-E.g. if you wanted a page that just listed all the iPhone 5 specs, it could inherit your 'spec-list' card and still have the 'iphone-5' name, getting <code>/spec-list/iphone-5</code> as the URL.
+E.g. if you wanted a page that just listed all the iPhone 5 specs, it could inherit your ``spec-list`` card and still have the ``iphone-5`` name, getting ``/spec-list/iphone-5`` as the URL.